james-see/ragtag4/README.md

 - [index.html](index.html) - a simple html gui to interact with the system
 - [main.go](main.go) - the main go file to interact with the system

-## how
+## what I did & learned

-- create a table with a vector column
+- created a table with a vector column and learned it had to be 4096 size to match llama3.1
-- create a function to generate an embedding for a given text
+- created a function to generate an embedding for a given text including splitting at 4096-bit chunks
-- create a function to query the table with an embedding and return the most similar texts -- create a script to download screenplays
+- created a function to query the table with an embedding and return the most similar texts within the chat
+- created a script to download screenplays
--- create a script to send screenplays to the database and auto-embed against with the llm
+- created a script to send screenplays to the database and auto-embed against with the llm
+- created web interface and document manager interface to do CRUD on docs and vectors and stream tokens back from chat prompt

+## tools

+Used https://cursor.sh and claude sonnet to help with codebase.

 ## curl add embedding example with title and doc